 Carbantorate (Carpentras, on river Auzon, tributary of the Rhone)

-Ratecorion (RC, most likely the Trent Vale fort at Stoke-on-Trent)
+Ratecorion (most likely the Trent Vale fort at Stoke-on-Trent)

 Argentrato (800s, Argentré on river Jouanne, leading to the Loire)

 Ratisbona (869 Radasbona, now Regensburg on the Danube)